LucidDeveloper/Dojo-Pets/README.md

 * Make an instance of a Ninja and assign them an instance of a pet to the pet attribute.

-* Have the Ninja feed, walk , and bathe their pet.
+* Have the Ninja feed, walk, and bathe their pet.

 * NINJA BONUS: Use modules to separate out the classes into different files.